c9s/Pux/README.md

 will decrease quite a few. (and it does nothing, all it does is ... just routing!)

-So Pux tries to reduce the overheads of loading PHP classes and the runtime method/function calls, and you can run your application faster without the overheads.
+So Pux reduces the overheads of loading PHP classes and the runtime method/function calls, and you can run your application faster without the overheads.